ms-henglu/azure-dev-docs/articles/terraform/get-started-azapi-preflight.md

 ### Check Policy Restrictions

 The preflight validation also checks for policy restrictions.
-For example, if you try to create a storage account with `allowBlobPublicAccess` set to `true` and the policy does not allow it:
+For example, if you try to create a storage account with `allowBlobPublicAccess` set to `true` and the policy doesn‘t allow it:

 ```hcl
 resource "azapi_resource" "storageaccount" {